Taking an Updated Look at the Data TherapeuticsMD, Inc. (TXMD)

-On Wednesday, shares of TherapeuticsMD, Inc. (NASDAQ:TXMD) marked $1.76 per share versus a previous $0.99 closing price.
-With having a 78.01% gain, an insight into the fundamental values of TherapeuticsMD, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-TXMD showed a fall of -27.27% within its YTD performance, with highs and lows between $0.85 – $4.69 during the period of 52 weeks, compared to the simple moving average of -26.96% in the period of the last 200 days.
+On Friday, shares of TherapeuticsMD, Inc. (NASDAQ:TXMD) marked $1.38 per share versus a previous $1.58 closing price.
+With having a -12.66% loss, an insight into the fundamental values of TherapeuticsMD, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+TXMD showed a fall of -42.98% within its YTD performance, with highs and lows between $0.85 – $4.69 during the period of 52 weeks, compared to the simple moving average of -42.54% in the period of the last 200 days.

 Guggenheim equity researchers changed the status of TherapeuticsMD, Inc. (NASDAQ: TXMD) shares to a “Buy” rating in the report published on December 2nd, 2019.
 Other analysts, including H.C.
 Wainwright, also published their reports on TXMD shares.
 H.C.
 Wainwright repeated the rating from the previous report, marking TXMD under “Buy” rating, in the report published on October 17th, 2019.
 Additionally, TXMD shares got another “Outperform” rating from Noble Capital Markets, setting a target price of $13 on the company’s shares, according to the report published in April 30th, 2019.
 On June 15th, 2018, JP Morgan Initiated an Overweight rating and increased its price target to $11.
 On the other hand, Morgan Stanley Initiated the “Equal-Weight” rating for TXMD shares, as published in the report on September 8th, 2017.
 Oppenheimer seems to be going bullish on the price of TXMD shares, based on the price prediction for TXMD.
 Another “Perform” rating came from Oppenheimer.